Application security: Security threats

-The Open Web Application Security Project (OWASP) provides free and open resources.
+The Open Worldwide Application Security Project (OWASP) provides free and open resources.
 It is led by a non-profit called The OWASP Foundation.
 The OWASP Top 10 - 2017 results from recent research based on comprehensive data compiled from over 40 partner organizations.
 This data revealed approximately 2.3 million vulnerabilities across over 50,000 applications.
 According to the OWASP Top 10 - 2021, the ten most critical web application security risks include: